 THE MUDDY VERDICT:

 GOOD FOR: Parents looking for a bucolic setting that isn’t stuck in the middle of nowhere (Oxford literally on the doorstep is an amazing plus).
 Those who don’t want their kids hot-housed – Teddies has a lower common entrance threshold than the Radleys of the world, and the emphasis is on all-round education and a nurturing friendly environment in which to learn.
 If happiness is top of your list, you may have found your school.
 The close proximity to the chichi run of shops in South Parade in Summertown will please parents (just saying).

 NOT FOR: Is your child vehemently competitive?
 In a relatively small co-ed school, the pool from which to choose sports teams and create ensembles is necessarily smaller, so Teddies, though competitive, isn’t always going to be victorious.
 The Christian ethos with chapel attended three times a week might not suit everyone, though clearly all religions are welcome here.

 DARE TO DISAGREE?

 Don’t take my word for it!
-Have a look for yourself at the Open Day on 12 May 2018 for Lower School entry, or truck along for a mini open morning most Saturday mornings/Thursday mornings during term time (2 hours, book in advance).
+Have a look for yourself at the Sixth Form Open Day on 22 September 2018 or the main Open Day on 11 May 2019, or truck along for a mini open morning most Saturday mornings/Thursday mornings during term time (2 hours, book in advance).
 Alternatively book an individual tours with the Headmaster during term-time throughout the year.
 Call 01865 319203 to book.

 St Edward’s School, Woodstock Rd, Oxford, OX2 7NN.
 Tel: 01865 319 204.